camercu/oscp-prep/CHEATSHEET.md

 # check sudo permissions
 sudo -l

-# check for CVE-2021-3156 (Heap-based buffer overflow in sudo, privesc)
+# check for CVE-2021-3156 (sudoedit heap-based buffer overflow, privesc)
 # *check only works if you are in sudoers file.
 Affects all legacy versions
 # from 1.8.2 to 1.8.31p2 and all stable versions from 1.9.0 to 1.9.5p1.
 # Exploit works even if user isn't in sudoers file.